microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 shouldn\'t even look at it.
 However maybe at one second this does indicate it a failure that needs to be inspected.

-The actions portion of dynamic telemetry permit a developer to select their preferred type of diagnostic information in the event that one of the pieces of software they\'re authoring it behaves in a way that is not expected.
+The actions portion of Dynamic Telemetry permit a developer to select their preferred type of diagnostic information in the event that one of the pieces of software they\'re authoring it behaves in a way that is not expected.